Angela Rawlings: Career

 Rawlings has been involved in several interdisciplinary collaborations.
 In 2010, rawlings lent voice to bluemouth inc.'s New York City production of The Sea Museum.
 In 2010 and 2011, bluemouth inc. joined rawlings to present an original work called The Centre for Sleep and Dream Studies for The Scream Literary Festival and Rhubarb Theatre Festival at Buddies in Bad Times, both in Toronto.
 From 2009 to 2011, rawlings developed drift with Nilan Perera and Julie Lassonde, which was performed in Toronto and Calgary.

-In 2008, Rawlings received the Chalmers Arts Fellowship; this enabled her to spend 2009 and 2010 living and working in Belgium, Canada, and Iceland.
+In 2008, Rawlings received the Chalmers Arts Fellowship; this enabled them to spend 2009 and 2010 living and working in Belgium, Canada, and Iceland.
 In 2011, Rawlings was the artistic director of the International Poetry Festival in Reykjavík.
-In 2012, Rawlings was selected to hold the position of Queensland Poet-in-Residence; during her tenure, she spent three months travelling throughout Queensland, Australia to give performances, run workshops, offer manuscript consultations, and develop the transdisciplinary digital project Gibber.Rawlings holds an MSc in Environmental Ethics and Natural Resource Management from the University of Iceland and a PhD in Theatre and Performance Studies at the University of Glasgow.
+In 2012, Rawlings was selected to hold the position of Queensland Poet-in-Residence; during their tenure, they spent three months travelling throughout Queensland, Australia to give performances, run workshops, offer manuscript consultations, and develop the transdisciplinary digital project Gibber.
+In 2022, together with Alexander Shelley, rawlings co-curated SPHERE festival, a four day festival of music, visual arts, performance, and conversations between artists and scientists, in collaboration with the Royal Danish Library, Nordic Bridges, and the Canadian Museum of Nature.Rawlings holds an MSc in Environmental Ethics and Natural Resource Management from the University of Iceland and a PhD in Theatre and Performance Studies at the University of Glasgow.
+From 2021-2023, Rawlings held a postdoctoral fellowship at HM Queen Margrethe II's and Vigdís Finnbogadóttir's Interdisciplinary Research Centre on Ocean, Climate and Society (ROCS), led by professor in Biological Oceanography Katherine Richardson Christensen.

+Activism

+In 2024, Rawlings legally adopted the middle name Snæfellsjökuls in order to donate their kennitala to the campaign "Snæfellsjökul fyrir forseta", a geocultural intervention to nominate the glacier Snæfellsjökull to run for president in the 2024 Icelandic Presidential Elections which introduces the concept of the Rights of Nature into societal consciousness and government policy consideration in Iceland.

+Angela has had a long-lasting relationship with the glacier.
+In 2024, Jordan Scott published the children’s book Angela’s Glacier which was inspired by Rawlings’ relationship with Snæfellsjökull.